Kristina01111000/Drws_site/README.md

 - Make quiz for the 4th lesson
 - Make quiz for the 5th lesson
 - figure out if there are nine lessons now, if so, change it to nine everywhere on the site
-- Change chat link to ‘share your thoughts about this lesson here’ no exclamation point, change that for every lesson
 - Try making a new homepage for the site, think about what should be on it, scorecard, monthly topics, course, youtube channel
 	- put a section about course
 	- link to the monthly topic (maybe include picture, maybe not)